Let's get to know Basel first

 Photo © Mark Niedermann/ Basel Tourism

 Built by Renzo Piano and a marvel in itself, the Beyeler building houses essential modern masterpieces in its permanent collection.
-The temporary exhibitions on display at Fondation Beyeler are usually outstanding and impeccably curated.
+The temporary exhibitions on display at Fondation Beyeler are usually outstanding and impeccably curated and Beyeler is widely known as one of the most popular museums in Switzerland.

 This season's temporary exhibitions at Fondation Beyeler